elementor/elementor-developers-docs/src/context-menu/context-menu-types.md

 # Context Menu Types

-Elementor has 3 types of context menu based on the area where the user opens it.
+Elementor has several types of context menu based on the area where the user opens it.
+To open a context menu the user need to select an element and right click it.
+As different elements have different functionality, each menu has different action items.
+When modifying an action, developers must indicate which element the action should be applied to.

+## Available Types

+Elementor has 3 main context menu types:

-1. Right click on an **Element** (section, column, widget).
+1. Right click on an **Element**.
+   * Right click on a **Section** element.
+   * Right click on a **Column** element.
+   * Right click on a **Widget** element.
-1. Right click on an **Empty Column**.
+2. Right click on an **Empty Column Element**.
-1. Right click on an "**Add new section / template**" area.
+3. Right click on an "**Add new section / template**" area.

-**Note:** The common Context Menu is the **Element** context menu covers vast majority of developers needs.
+**Note:** The common Context Menu is the **Element** context menu (section, column and widget) covers vast majority of developers needs.
 The other two types are specific use-cases displaying only actions relevant to those areas.
-We won't be covering them.
+We won't be covering them as they are internal use-cases.

 ## JS Filter Hooks